acend/terraform-k8s-cluster-lab/README.md

 It is deployed with ArgoCD using ApplicationSets.
 The ApplicationSets are deployed with Terraform

+### Access to the training environment

+There is a Welcome page deployed at https://welcome.${cluster_name}.{cluster_domain} which contains a list for each student/user with the URL for the Webshell and also credentials.

 ## Usage

 This repo can be used standalone or included as module from an other repo.

-Currently we use terraform cloud as state backend.
+This repo currently uses terraform cloud as state backend.
 Login into terraform cloud with your account using:

 ```bash
 terraform login